wjw1758548031/pv-docs-site/docs/petority/features/pets.md

     Provide essential information about your pet, such as its **name**, **breed**, **species**, **date of birth**, and **gender**. it also allows you to upload a photo of your pet.

-+ Save Pet Profile:
++ Save Changes:

-    After entering the required details, click **Save** to create the pet's profile.
+    Once you've filled in the necessary information, save the changes to create the new pet profile.

 ![create](/img/logo.svg)

-The new pet will now be added to your account.

-## 2.Editing Pet Information
+## 2. Editing a Pet Profile:

 To edit pet information in Petority, follow these steps:

-+ Login to Your Account:
++ Open the App:

-    Open the Petority app and log in using your account credentials.
+    Launch the Petority app and log in to your account.

 + Access Pet Profile:

-   Tap **User**, Navigate to the **Pet info** section .
+   Tap **User** > **Pet info** section .

 + Select Pet: